About Journal

 Complaint Process

 The authors have the right to complain and ask explanation if they perceive any misconduct in any applicable policies and ethical guidelines.
 The authors can raise their complaints by submitting a letter to: jab@uk.ac.ir.
-We follow the COPE guidelines on responding to whistleblowers, which includes protecting anonymity.
+We follow the COPE guidelines on responding to whistleblowers, which include protecting anonymity.
 All the complaints regarding delinquencies in the work processes are investigated according to the prevailing publication ethics practices.
 An author or any other scholar may submit their complaints about any issues related to:

 - Plagiarism;